• Moderate

 • 11 Days Mountainbike Days

 The panoramic range of the majestic snow-clad mountains of over 8000 meters reflects one of the rarest views of the bike toppers at the top.
 Annapurna Circuit Mountainbike route is not 100% rideable along the entire trip.
-So, we have arranged sufficient helpers in need to carry bikes and luggage in some parts.
-Such as up and down hills, and also in the tough remote trails blocked out by huge boulders.
+So, we have arranged sufficient helpers in need to carry bikes and luggage in some parts, such as up and down hills, and also in the tough remote trails blocked out by huge boulders.

 Accommodation: